Chart Color Schemes

 Murray Bridge Surrounds has a typical household mix, with a higher-than-average median household size

-Family households constitute 73.4% of all households, consisting of 29.0% couples with children, 34.1% couples without children, and 9.4% single parent families.
-Non-family households comprise the remaining 26.6%, with lone person households at 24.4% and group households making up 2.1% of the total.
-The median household size is 2.5 people, which is larger than the Rest of SA average of 2.3.
+Family households account for 73.4% of all households, including 29.0% couples with children, 34.1% couples without children, and 9.4% single parent families.
+Non-family households constitute the remaining 26.6%, with lone person households at 24.4% and group households comprising 2.1%.
+The median household size is 2.5 people, larger than the Rest of SA average of 2.3.

 Frequently Asked Questions - Households